kanbagoly/polypus/README.md

 Lightweight solution to assert that concurrently executed Java codes should be not throw any exceptions.

 ## benefits
-* Spot and collect thrown exceptions by the individual threads and make the test fail if any thrown.
+* Spot and collect thrown exceptions by the individual threads and make the test fail if any thrown
-* Makes possible to write fast (< 1s) concurrency tests.
+* Makes possible to write fast (< 1s) concurrency tests
 * Makes sure that the parallel threads should start at the same time as much as possible (limited by the thread pool's size)
 * Test have timeout (we don't want long running tests)